-Democratic leaders throw cold water on proposal to expand the Supreme Court
+Democratic leaders throw cold water on proposal to expand Supreme Court

 The White House reacted cautiously to the proposal unveiled Thursday.

-Biden “believes that members of Congress have the right to put forward legislation on issues they support,” White House spokeswoman Jen Psaki said.
+Biden “believes that members of Congress have the right to put forward legislation on issues they support,” White House press secretary Jen Psaki said.
 “His view is that he wants to hear from this commission that has a range of viewpoints.”

-Republicans were quick to criticize the bill, calling it a power grab and an attempt to have the Supreme Court put in place the liberal policies the party has been unable to advance through Congress.
+Republicans were quick to criticize the bill, calling it a power grab and an attempt to have the Supreme Court put in place the liberal policies that Democrats have been unable to advance through Congress.

-“Does power mean so much to you that absolute power corrupts absolutely, that you will change the courts to capture another form within a judicial power simply to control more,” House Minority Leader Kevin McCarthy (R-Calif.) said at a news conference.
+“Does power mean so much to you that absolute power corrupts absolutely, that you will change the courts to capture another form within a judicial power simply to control more?”
+House Minority Leader Kevin McCarthy (R-Calif.) said at a news conference.
 He described the legislation as part of a “socialist” agenda and “plan to dismantle a government institution.”

-Other Republicans noted past opposition to expanding the courts from Biden as well as Justice Ruth Bader Ginsburg who died last year, opening the seat filled by Barrett.
+Other Republicans noted past opposition to expanding the courts from Biden as well as Justice Ruth Bader Ginsburg, who died last year, opening the seat filled by Barrett.

-“They obviously aren’t looking to Democrat appointed justices, like Ginsburg, that said nine is the perfect number,” said Sen. Charles E. Grassley, who serves as the top Republican on Judiciary Committee
+“They obviously aren’t looking to Democrat-appointed justices, like Ginsburg, that said nine is the perfect number,” said Sen. Charles E. Grassley of Iowa, who serves as the top Republican on the Judiciary Committee

-The sponsors of the bill — Nadler (N.Y.), Sen. Edward J. Markey (Mass.), Rep. Hank Johnson (Ga.) and Mondaire Jones (N.Y.) — said their proposal would not have been needed had then-Senate Minority Leader Mitch McConnell (R-Ky.) not blocked Garland’s nomination in 2016 and then pushed through Barrett last year.
+The sponsors of the bill — Nadler (N.Y.), Sen. Edward J. Markey (Mass.), and Reps.
+Hank Johnson (Ga.) and Mondaire Jones (N.Y.) — said their proposal would not have been needed had then-Senate Majority Leader Mitch McConnell (R-Ky.) not blocked Garland’s nomination in 2016 and then pushed through Barrett last year, tilting the balance of the court.

 “Some people will say we’re packing the court,” Nadler said Thursday.
 “We’re not packing it.
 We’re unpacking it.
-Sen. McConnell and the Republicans packed the court over the last couple of years.”
+Senator McConnell and the Republicans packed the court over the last couple of years.”

-The four lawmakers also argued that it’s common sense to expand the Supreme Court, noting that nine justices currently sit on the court because there was only nine circuit courts during the 19th century.
+The four lawmakers also argued that it’s common sense to expand the Supreme Court, noting that nine justices currently sit on the court because there were only nine circuit courts during the 19th century.
 Now that there are 13 circuits, the lawmakers said “thirteen justices for thirteen circuits is a sensible progression.”

-A Democratic aide involved in the legislation said the move to introduce it now was a response to Biden’s decision last week to form his commission, which was viewed by liberals as evidence of party leaders hesitancy to embrace making changes to the court.
+A Democratic aide familiar with the legislation said the move to introduce it now was a response to Biden’s decision last week to form his commission, which was viewed by liberals as evidence of party leaders’ hesitancy to embrace making changes to the court.
 The aide, who spoke on the condition of anonymity to describe private discussions, pointed out that while Biden’s commission would produce a report, it does not direct board members to outline specific recommendations.

 Moreover, there was some frustration that the White House did not involve members with interests in reshaping the judiciary into the commission’s study group, the aide said.